 Press release from The Art Cellar Gallery:

-Current exhibition, Life on Canvas, a Retrospective, features the wonderfully imaginative works of artist Noyes Capehart.
-Noyes was William Dunlap’s graduate professor at the University of Mississippi, (Ole Miss), they were both professors together at Appalachian State University and of course, close friends.
-Noyes Capehart’s Life on Canvas, A Retrospective will be showing in the Art Cellar Gallery from August 2 to August 26th.
-The Art Cellar Gallery focuses on North Carolina artists while including select artists from across the Southeast, showing work from large scale canvases to smaller works on paper as well as sculpture, glass and clay.
-A High Country arts destination celebrating 25 seasons, The Art Cellar Gallery is located on Hwy.
+The Art Cellar Gallery features North Carolina artists while including select artists from across the Southeast, showing work from large scale canvases to smaller works on paper as well as sculpture, glass and clay.
+A high country arts destination celebrating 26 seasons, The Art Cellar Gallery is located on Hwy.
 184 in Banner Elk and is open Monday through Saturday from 10am to 5pm.
-For more information contact the gallery online at artcellaronline.com or by phone 828-898-5175.
+For more information contact the gallery online or by phone at artcellaronline.com or 828-898-5175.